 : The Wake on LAN feature is built into the Ethernet controller.
-To enable this feature, you must install the appropriate software in the server.
-See the Ethernet documentation for additional information about Wake on LAN operation.
+To enable this feature, you must install the appropriate software in your server.
+See your Ethernet documentation for additional information about Wake on LAN operation.

 To use the Wake on LAN feature with an Ethernet adapter, you must install Wake on LAN cables.
 For instructions, refer to the documentation and cables that come with the adapter.